shaoaaron/Medical-Anomaly-Detection/README.md

 Created a user-friendly function to accept new data input and output anomaly detection results, making the project more practical and usable.

 ## Lessons Learned
 ### Understanding Data Imbalance and Its Impacts
-Imbalanced classes required special handling to prevent the model from heavily favoring the majority class.
-SMOTE and careful tuning helped achieve a balanced model.

 ### Feature Scaling and Preprocessing
-Learned the importance of preprocessing steps like normalization to ensure that features contribute equally to the model’s decision-making.

 ### Model Threshold Tuning
-While a standard 0.5 threshold is typical, adjusting it was crucial for anomaly detection, particularly in imbalanced datasets, where capturing anomalies is more valuable.

 ### Git and GitHub Workflow
-Encountered challenges with Git and .gitignore configurations, which led to deeper knowledge of how Git tracks files and how to manage public/private data effectively.

 ### Documentation and User Accessibility
-Gained insight into making a project more accessible by creating clean, structured scripts and functions that allow users to easily test the anomaly detection model on new data.